scicloj/clojisr/README.md

 ## Scope of the project

-There are already stable libraries for Clojure-R interop - see [this list](doc/existing_libraries.md).
+Libraries for Clojure-R interop are note new - see [this list](doc/existing_libraries.md).

 This project suggests yet another way to use R from Clojure.

 Currently we target only JVM Clojure, but we are interested in generalizing the work to Clojurescript.

 The related problem, of calling Clojure from R, may be addressed too in the future.
 We are experimenting with that.

-## Video presentations

-The main ideas were discussed at [Scicloj Web meeting #7](https://www.youtube.com/watch?v=XoVX2Ezi_YM) and [ClojuTRE 2019](https://www.youtube.com/watch?v=A55jO02ZKcg).

-Note however that:
-- The API has changed since then (code generation mechanism, data visualization support, printing - see the [Tutorials](#Tutorials) below).
-- On the meeting, there is some careless use of the term 'zero copy'.
-Actually, what is usually meant by this term is not supported at the moment.

 ## Meta Goals